nauqh/resonances/README.md

 #### Data normalization

 In the context of recommendation systems, data normalization plays a crucial role in ensuring that relevant variables are consistently scaled, thereby facilitating precise computations.
 Specifically, in the case of numeric audio features data, normalization is imperative to establish a uniform basis for comparisons and to prevent potential distortions in recommendation outcomes.
-To this end, we have harnessed the capabilities of the MinMaxScaler() function from the scikit-learn library, a highly potent tool adept at automatically standardizing values within a defined range of 0 to 1.
-This process not only enhances the robustness of subsequent analysis but also facilitates the application of cosine similarity functions, a fundamental metric used in the later recommendation engine.
+To this end, we have harnessed the capabilities of the **MinMaxScaler()** function from the scikit-learn library, a highly potent tool adept at automatically standardizing values within a defined range of 0 to 1.

 #### Categorical data encoding